jimhigson/oboe.js/writing/main/5_Implementation.md

 process that topologically sort the dependency graph before concatenation in order to find a suitable script order.

-Early in this project I chose *Require.js* although I later moved on because it was too heavyweight.
+Early in this project I chose *Require.js* although I later abandoned it because it was too heavyweight.
 Javascript as a language doesn't have an import statement.
-Require contributes the importing ability to Javascript from inside the language sandbox as the `require` function, a standard asynchronous call.
-Calls to `require` AJAX in and execute the imported source, returning any exported symbols by a callback.
-For non-trivial applications this mode is intended mostly for debugging;
+Require contributes the importing ability to Javascript from inside the language sandbox as the asynchronous `require` function.
+Calls to `require` AJAX in and execute the imported source, returning any exported items to the given callback.
+For non-trivial applications loading each dependency individually over AJAX is intended only for debugging because making so many requests is slow.
-because a network hop is involved the protocol is chatty and slowed by highly latent calls between modules.
-For efficient delivery Require also has the `optimise` command which concatenates into a single file by using static analysis to deduce a workable source order.
-Because `require` may appear anywhere in the source, this in the general case is of course undecidable so Require falls back to lazy loading.
-In practice undecidability isn't a problem because imports are generally not subject to branching.
-In larger webapps lazy loading speeding up the initial page load and is actually an advantage.
-The technique of *Asynchronous Module Definition* (AMD) intentionally imports rarely-loaded modules in response to events.
-By resisting the static analysis the units will not be downloaded until they are needed.
+For efficient delivery Require also has the `optimise` command which concatenates an application into a single file by using static analysis to deduce a workable source order.
+Because the `require` function may be called from anywhere, this is undecidable in the general case so Require falls back to lazy loading.
+In practice this isn't a problem because imports are generally not subject to branching.
+For larger webapps lazy loading is a feature because it speeds up the initial page load.
+The technique of *Asynchronous

-AMD is mostly of interest to web applications with a central hub but also some rarely used parts.
-For example, most visits to online banking will not need to create standing orders so it is better if this part is loaded on-demand than eagerly.
-Oboe does not fit this profile: everybody who uses it will use all of the library.
-Regardless, I hoped to use `optimise` to generate my combined Javascript file.
-Even after optimisation, Require's design necessitates that calls to `require` stay in the code and that the Require run-time component is available to handle them.
-Require's 5k would also have more than doubled Oboe's size.
-Overall, Require seems more suited to programmers creating stand-alone applications than library authors.
+Module Definition* (AMD) intentionally imports rarely-loaded modules in response to events; by resisting static analysis the dependant Javascript will not be downloaded until it is needed.
+AMD is mostly of interest to applications with a central hub but also some rarely used parts.
+For example, most visits to online banking will not need to create standing orders so it is better if this part is loaded on-demand rather than increase the initial load time.

+I hoped to use
+`optimise` to automate the creation of a combined Javascript file for Oboe.
+Oboe would not benefit from AMD because everybody who uses it will use all of the library but using Require to find a working source order would save having to manually implement one.
+Unfortunately this was not feasible.
+Even after optimisation, Require's design necessitates that calls to the `require` function are left in the code and that the Require run-time component is available to handle them.
+At more than 5k gzipped, this would have more than doubled Oboe's download footprint.

-Having abandoned Require, I decided to pick up the simplest tool which could possibly work.
-With only 15 source files and a fairly sparse dependency graph finding a working order on paper wasn't a daunting task.
-Combined with a Grunt analogue to the unix `cat` command I quickly had a working build process.
-I adjusted each Javascript file to, when loaded directly, place its API in the global namespace, then post-concatenation wrapped the combined in a single function, converting the APIs inside the function from global to the scope of that function, thereby hiding the implementation for code outside of Oboe.
+After removing Require I decided to pick up the simplest tool which could possibly work.
+With about 15 source files and a fairly sparse dependency graph finding a working order on paper wasn't a daunting task.
+Combined with a Grunt analogue to the unix `cat` command I quickly had a working build process and a distributable library requiring no run-time dependency management to be loaded.
+I adjusted each Javascript file so that if it is loaded directly it places its API in the global namespace, but post-concatenation the source is wrapped in a surrounding function, thereby hiding non-exposed values from outside the library.

 For future consideration there is Browserify.
-This library reverses the 'browser first' image of Javascript by converting applications targeted at Node into a single file efficiently packaged for delivery to a web browser, conceptually making Node the primary environment for Javascript and adapting browser execution to match.
-Significantly, other than Adaptors presenting browser APIs as if they were the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
-Browserify's http adaptor[^1] is complete but more verbose compared to Oboe's version[^2].
+This library reverses the 'browser first' Javascript mindset by viewing Node as the primary target for Javascript and adapting the browser to match.
+Browserify converts applications written for Node into a single file efficiently packaged for delivery to a web browser.
+Significantly, other than Adaptors presenting the browser APIs as if they were the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
+Browserify's http adaptor[^1] is capable of using XHRs as a streaming source when run on supported browsers.

 After combining into a single file, Javascript source can made significantly smaller by removing comments and reducing names